-Here are five-and-a-half suggestions on writing an effective message:
+Here are five (and a half) suggestions on writing an effective message:

-0) Be selling something great.
+0) Sell something great.

 These are table stakes.
 If your product isn’t good, and you don’t believe in it, that’s going to come across in every interaction you have with a prospect.
-If you wouldn’t buy your product, why would somebody else?
+If you wouldn’t buy your product, why should I?

-1) Write a clear, compelling subject line.
+1) Write a clear and compelling subject line.